Shred Optics: Slytech NoShock

-Slytech NoShock technology creates an increased efficiency in shock absorption by pairing two protective foams that have different mechanical properties.
+Slytech NoShock technology creates increased efficiency in shock absorption by pairing two protective foams that have different mechanical properties.
 A foam with a honeycomb cone structure is integrated into an adjacent matrix made from a foam that is stiffer and thicker.
 The foam that is stiffer and thicker compresses when subjected to impact energy.

 Shred uses several different foams in its NoShock technology, selecting materials and their pairing based on the specific needs and uses of each product.
-Shred employs NoShock technology in its skiing, snowboarding and biking helmets while Slytech uses a slightly modified version of it in its back protectors, protective vests, elbow pads, knee pads and other protective equipment.
+Shred employs NoShock technology in its skiing, snowboarding and biking helmets.
+At the same time, Slytech uses a slightly modified version of it in its back protectors, protective vests, elbow pads, knee pads and other protective equipment.
 The brand developed the NoShock concept in 2013 and filed for a patent for it that same year.

 Philanthropy

 In 2017, Shred partnered with Protect Our Winters, a climate advocacy group that focuses on the winter sports community.
 Shred donates a portion of its proceeds to POW’s efforts to combat climate change and educate the public about its effects.
 Shred has also partnered with POW to develop a goggle that uses waste recycled from the snowboard manufacturing process.